capejs/capejs/content/tutorials/capejs_primer/14_updating_task.md

 title: "Update the task - Cape.JS Primer"
 ---

-On [the precious lecture](../13_editing_task), I explain how to display the form modifying the task's title.
+On [the previous lecture](../13_editing_task), I explain how to display the form modifying the task's title.

 On this lecture, I'll run the function to update the database by using the form.